csm_tansania_gesundheit_186.1508_01_e75f3e5398.jpg

 Project Number: 186.1508

-The project aims to improve the health of vulnerable people in the southern highlands of Tanzania.
+The project aims to improve the health of particularly vulnerable people in the southern highlands of Tanzania.
 It pursues a holistic, community-based approach.

 Areas of focus: